 My other CER project investigates the impact of civil society on environmental policy.
 In collaboration with scholars at the University of Iowa and Georgetown University and non-academic partners including AGU's Thriving Earth Exchange, Anthropocene Alliance, the Natural Resources Defense Council, I am interviewing community groups that are responding to development and other climate change issues in their local communities.
 Through these interviews, I am able to develop a deeper understanding of the connection between civic engagement and policy outputs at the local level while also providing guidance and support for communities as they navigate local politics.
 I have also incorporated my students into this project by matching them with community groups that need social media support.
 Students also complete Wikipedia pages for these groups through the Wiki Education program.
 Given this project, I was asked to serve on a public panel discussing how political science is specially equipped to help the science community engage with society.

-I have also served as a moderator on various panels discussion anti-racism and the role of young people in combatting racial injustice in specific communities.
+I have also served as a moderator on various panels discussing anti-racism and the role of young people in combatting racial injustice in specific communities.
 In October of 2020, I served as a panelist at an event hosted by Merrimack College's Center for Civic and Community Engagement.
-During this panel, I brought my expertise on youth and electoral behavior to a community wide discussion on the importance of the 2020 U.S. Presidential Elections.
+During this panel, I brought my expertise on youth and electoral behavior to a community-wide discussion on the importance of the 2020 U.S. Presidential Elections.
 I also host a show and podcast on WMCK Radio that centers the voices of young people in discussions surrounding politics, society, and culture.

 Click this link to listen to my podcast!